Employment

 Minimum Requirements:

-• A Bachelor's degree with an emphasis on math.
+• A Bachelor’s degree with an emphasis on History.
 Master’s preferred.

-• Previous experience teaching math at the middle school and/or upper school level.
+• Previous experience teaching History, preferably at the upper school level.

 • Excellent communication and interpersonal skills related to interactions with students, parents, and fellow teachers.